Azure/portaldocs/portal-sdk/generated/top-blades-react.md

 ReactViews are the current recommended approach for building new experiences.
 That being said, there are still gaps we're actively working on closing;
 For a list of gaps take a look at the [known gaps](#known-gaps) below.
 Unless there's a blocking gap, your team is highly encouraged to build all new experiences as ReactViews.
-They combine the performance, reliability, security, and consistency of traditional Knockout blades with the flexibility of framed experiences.
+They combine the performance, reliability, security, and consistency of traditional knockout blades with the flexibility of framed experiences.

 <a name="reactviews-what-is-a-reactview-breaking-change"></a>
 ### Breaking Change

 ReactViews do not have access to MsPortalFx or Fx modules.
-Additionally, jQuery, Knockout, and Q are not loaded or accessible from within your
+Additionally, jQuery, knockout, and Q are not loaded or accessible from within your
 ReactView.
 You may load your own versions of these libraries if you need them, but the framework does not provide them for you out of the box.
 Many teams have made significant investments in the traditional Template blade and MsPortalFx world, for those teams we provide a construct called a
 ReactModel that runs within your extension and has access to redux primitives as a way of facilitating communication between your ReactView and the